MikeBishop/dns-alt-svc/draft-ietf-dnsop-svcb-https.md

-### AliasMode
+### AliasMode {#alias-mode}

 In AliasMode, the SVCB record aliases a service to a TargetName.
 SVCB RRSets SHOULD only have a single resource record in AliasMode.
 If multiple are present, clients or recursive resolvers SHOULD pick one at random.

 The primary purpose of AliasMode is to allow aliasing at the zone apex, where CNAME is not allowed.
-In AliasMode, TargetName MUST be the name of a domain that has SVCB, AAAA, or A records.
-It SHOULD NOT be equal to the owner name, as this would cause a loop.
+In AliasMode, the TargetName will be the name of a domain that resolves to SVCB (or HTTPS), AAAA, or A records.
+The TargetName SHOULD NOT be equal to the owner name, as this would result in a loop.

 For example, the operator of foo://example.com:8080 could point requests to a service operating at foosvc.example.net